jacksfm/soulpull/README.md

 ╚═════╝░░╚════╝░░╚═════╝░╚══════╝╚═╝░░░░░░╚═════╝░╚══════╝╚══════╝
 ```

-> **A terminal-based music acquisition tool for the Soulseek peer-to-peer network.**
+> a terminal-based music acquisition tool for the soulseek peer-to-peer network.
-> Give it a CSV.
-Get your music.
-No GUI required.
+> give it a list. get your music. no gui required.

 ---

 ## what it does

-soulpull takes a list of music you want, figures out the best available files on Soulseek, and downloads them — all inside a clean, real-time terminal UI. configure your format preferences once, point it at a CSV, press `r`, and walk away.
+soulpull takes a list of music you want and downloads it from soulseek — all inside a clean, real-time terminal UI. point it at a CSV, a spotify playlist, a youtube playlist, a search string, whatever. configure your format preferences once, press `r`, and walk away.

 ```
 artist,title,album,length